 Last Updated:

-Browse all 4 lottery games available in Connecticut.
-Each game offers unique odds, prize structures, and drawing schedules.
+Browse all 6 lottery games available in Connecticut.
+Tap a game for its odds, prize structure, draw schedule, and past results.

 Expert answers to help you choose the best Connecticut lottery game for your strategy